Hard-To-Name/Legendary/docs/status.md

 We use the Deep Q-learning algorithm to train the agent.
 We represent each state by the 21x21 map specifying the positions of the agent, the goal, lands, and dangerous stones, denoted by number 0-4.
-We use a neural network with two Dense layers both having PRelu as activate function.
+We use a neural network with three Dense layers both having PRelu as activate function.
 The neural network takes a 21x21xbatch_size matrix as input, and ouputs a 1x4 action matrix that each index indicates the rewards by choosing four different actions.
 The neural network has one hidden layer with the same size as input layer.